Timur-O/Research-Project/README.md

 # Research Project
-Leveraging Large Language Models for Classifying Deliberative Elements in Public Discourse.
+The repository for the bachelor thesis project: leveraging Large Language Models for Classifying Deliberative Elements in Public Discourse.

 ## General Setup
 1. Clone Repository